 Once a family member passes on, there is the question of what happens to their estate.
+It is always best to include a probate lawyer in this process.
 In the court of law, estate refers to the property, rights, and obligations after their death.
 Succession is transferring estate ownership to a living person, and there are two types: testate and intestate.
 The determining factor succession type is the will of the decedent or the lack thereof.
 A probate lawyer near you, like Latiolais Law, can help you determine which kind of succession applies to your case and how to proceed.

 A testate succession occurs when the decedent dies with a valid will.
 In the case of testate succession, the deceased’s estate is distributed in the manner set out in the will.
 For a will to be valid, it must meet particular criteria: